hashtune/Hashtune-Marketplace-Client/README.md

 ![](.github/assets/images/architecture.png)

-Each repository has it's own steps for set up, development and testing.
+<div align="center">Each repository has it's own steps for set up, development and testing.</div>

 ---

 ## Setup 🏗
 * Run `yarn` or `npm install` to install dependencies
----

 ## Development 🚀
 1. Run `yarn dev` to start the Client
 2. Run the Setup for the Server and start it on  <u>localhost:5000</u>
 3. Visit <u>localhost:3000</u> to view the running Application
----

 ## Testing 🧪
 The client is tests using the Jest and Cypress testing Frameworks.
 * To run Cypress End-to-End tests run all the necessary setup steps for the Client and Server and then run `yarn cy:open`.
----

 ## Repository structure 🗂
 * The application’s architecture is monolithic